Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "We do?"
 Fraz-er looked at him.

 "Sure!"
-Rees puffed out his chest and spread his arms out in *just* the same way Professor Daniel did when telling a story. *"This is the greatest and best song in the world…"*
+Rees puffed out his chest and spread his arms out in *just* the same way Professor Daniel did when telling a story. *"This is the greatest and best song in the world..."*

-"Oh my God…" Jooyun seemed suddenly embarrassed and amused.
+"Oh my God..."
+Jooyun seemed suddenly embarrassed and amused.
 So, *mischief* then!

 "The best song?"
 Tumik asked.
 He leaned forward, reached out of his blankets to pick up a coffee cup.
 Ferd looked over at Jooyun and shared a Look.
 Tumik always was a bit gullible...

 Rees gave his best trouble-grin and barked happily when Jooyun poked his thinking-stone with a grin and the opening tones of a Human *git-arr* hung in the air.
 "Sure!
-Just listen…"
+Just listen..."

 It went on for a while, and it was still *fun,* but it was a fun story too.
 At first, just Rees and Jooyun, but Heff and Fraz-er joined in shortly after.
 They all knew the words, it seemed.

-*♫"...the song we sang on that fateful night, it didn't actually sound anything like this song!…"♪*
+*♫"...the song we sang on that fateful night, it didn't actually sound anything like this song!..."♪*

 It lifted the mood a lot.
 By the end - or at least, by the time it *totally* stopped making sense - all four Humans were looking more alive than they had in a day or two.
 Rees reached over the fire and his palm slapped against Jooyun’s in a high-five.